• Skip to primary navigation

 carrot loaf with cream cheese frosting and walnuts on a plater

 Today I'm bringing you this cute little carrot loaf.
-Since we are spending a lot of time in our homes with our immediate loved ones, which I expect is a small group of our favorite peeps, I think we could use small scale dessert recipes.
+Since we are spending a lot of time in our homes with our immediate loved ones, which I expect is a small group of our favourite peeps, I think we could use small-scale dessert recipes.
 Today is not the time for sheet pan-sized cakes.

 Although I won't judge if that is what you would prefer.